Stable-Baselines-Team/stable-baselines/docs/common/schedules.rst

 Schedules
 =========

-Schedules are used as hyperparameter for most of the algortihms, in order to change value of a parameter over time (usuallly the learning rate).
+Schedules are used as hyperparameter for most of the algorithms, in order to change value of a parameter over time (usually the learning rate).

 .. automodule:: stable_baselines.common.schedules